tgorordo/smithy/README.md

 approximately quadratic in the number of candidates for the dense tournament graphs typical of Condorcet elections.
 Internally, repeated ballots are compressed/cache-counted before pairwise evaluation to improve performance over duplicate rankings.
+This is all overkill for small elections, but was fun.

 ## Usage